sanjubaba760/logistic-regression/README.md

 We want to determine each applicant's chance of admission based on their results on two exams.
 You have historical data from previous applicants that you can use as a training set for logistic regression.
-For each trainingexample,we have the applicant's scores on two exams and the admissions decision.Our task is to build a classifcation model that estimates an applicant's probability of admission based the scores from those two exams.
+For each trainingexample,we have the applicant's scores on two exams and the admissions decision.Our task is to build a classifcation model that estimates an applicant's probability of admission based the scores from those two exam.
+Data is being provided in txt format and we can call the functions to see the results.